spring-projects/spring-integration-samples/basic/jms/README.md

 The Stdout and Stdin Channel Adapters will allow you to interact with JMS via the console.
 It uses an embedded ActiveMQ broker.

-To run the sample, simply execute the **Main** class located in the the *org.springframework.integration.samples.jms* package either from your favorite IDE or by using Maven.
-When using Maven you can start the sample by executing:
+To run the sample, simply execute the **Main** class located in the the *org.springframework.integration.samples.jms* package either from your favorite IDE or by using Gradle.
+When using Gradle you can start the sample by executing:

-    $ mvn clean package exec:java
+       $ gradlew :jms:run

 You will then be prompted to run one of two demos: